 Here’s an interesting little fact: grey’s meteoric rise in popularity in contemporary interior design is largely down to the growing popularity of LED light sources.
 These energy-efficient lighting options emit a much cooler light than the incandescent light bulbs that have now been banned.
 A cooler light doesn’t look so great on the magnolia paints of yesterday, but it works very nicely with greys of just about all shades.

 Contemporary is one design trend that works equally well for you and baby.
 You could create your own quiet space in the nursery for feeding, or if your room needs to be multifunctional, why not add your own corner to cosy up and read your favourite book in those rare moments of peace and quiet?

-In addition to choosing some lighter shades of grey for your furniture, consider bringing in a warm colour to add some cosiness to the room.
+In addition to choosing some lighter shades of grey for your furniture, consider bringing in a warm tones to add some cosiness to the room.
 You’ll be surprised just how much warmth grey can offer, once you find the right accent colour to bring it out.
-Think deep royal colours; reds, purples, pinks, indigo and some darker burnt oranges
+Think deep royal colours: reds, purples, pinks, indigo and some darker burnt oranges.

 And finally, if light and bright is your thing, let grey help you keep things elegant.
 It’s an ideal base to keep things feeling relaxed and refreshing, even when you bring in softer, feminine touches, like the all-out pink curtains in this photo.

 Keep your choice of grey light (obviously), as with the vintage style; you don’t want to warm it up too much.
 The goal here is to make the most of any natural light, support that with additional light sources around the room – think of soft shining beacons of light dotted around your princess’ castle.

 By keeping things cool with the grey base, you should avoid any sickly sweet overdoses from the pinks.
 Unless that’s your thing, in which case rock on!